-While researching the concept of what is perceived as a public space, my research brought a question, who owns public space.
-More particularly, who inhabits a space that in some sense is perceived as a free area where the public meets.
-Noticing unwritten moral rules how an individual should behave in between others brought up awareness to a group of people who in some sense do not fit upon agreed structures of a public space.
-Those were the homeless.
-Involuntarily placed upon a condition to obstruct accepted fluctuations of open spaces.
-Seeking shelter, slinking unnoticed under the Tschumi pavilion.
-Taking wakeful rest and setting out in search for another open sanctuary.
+Description: While researching the concept of what is perceived as a public space, I came across the question of who owns public space.
+More specifically, who inhabits a space that is perceived as a free zone where the public congregates.
+Observing unwritten moral rules about how an individual should behave in the presence of others brought to light a group of people who, in some ways, do not fit within the agreed-upon structures of public space.
+Those were the homeless people.
+Involuntarily subjected to the condition of obstructing accepted fluctuations in open spaces.
+Slinking unnoticed beneath the Tschumi pavilion in search of shelter.
+Taking wakeful rest and depart in search of another open sanctuary.
 Having the opportunity to work in a public space, the desire was to create an environment for passers-by to rest, more so to put oneself in the shoes of a homeless person.
 Regrettably, this was not accepted by the municipality.
 As a result, rather than providing an experience for the others, I disguised myself as a vagrant under the Tschumi pavilion one evening.

-An urge to bring turmoil into an area of Heresingel was taken over by feelings it has caused me while staying in a position of a bum.
+The desire to wreak havoc in a Heresingel neighborhood was overshadowed by the feelings it caused me while I shortly experienced a position of a bum.

 Exhibited: Part of H-o-r-i-z-o-n, Tschumi Pavilion, Groningen, NL